-Now go to the My Media tab and click the Import icon to add your photos, videos and music to iMovie, in this way, you can import any media files from any location on your Mac.
-But if you have arranged all your videos, photos and music tracks in Photos app, you can just switch to Photos under Libraries tab in the left to import.
+Now go to the My Media tab and click the Import icon to add your photos, videos, and music to iMovie, in this way, you can import any media files from any location on your Mac.
+But if you have arranged all your videos, photos, and music tracks in the Photos app, you can just switch to Photos under the Libraries tab on the left to import.

 3. Arrange Media in Timeline and Adjust

-Now, it’s time to place all these photos and videos in the timeline in order and do some adjustment.
-You can use the Magic Wand tool to improve the photo quality automatically, do some color correction or add a filter to the photo.
-If you preview the video clip, you will see more options which allow you to do more editing such as changing speed.
+Now, it’s time to place all these photos and videos in the timeline in order and do some adjustments.
+You can use the Magic Wand tool to improve the photo quality automatically, do some color correction, or add a filter to the photo.
+If you preview the video clip, you will see more options that allow you to do more editing, such as changing speed.

 4. Apply Transitions & Effects

 Transitions and effects will help you to create a slideshow in a more professional way.
-Some transition such as cross dissolve, fade and cross blur are very popular in slideshow, but remember don’t using lots different transitions in one slideshow since too many transitions will distract viewer’s attention.
+Some transitions such as cross dissolve, fade and cross blur are very popular in the slideshow, but remember don’t use lots of different transitions in one slideshow since too many transitions will distract the viewer’s attention.
 To apply a transition in the slideshow, just drag and drop it between two photos in the timeline.